-An example of this would be an encryption solution implemented because the organization needs to keep its data private.
+An example of this would be a data encryption solution implemented because the organization needs to keep its data private.
 This point solution does not answer any of the additional needs that arise from managing access, detecting attempts to decrypt the data, the ability to use or analyze data while it stays encrypted, or identifying when accounts have been compromised, because bad actors are attempting to get to the data.
 More holistic solutions can bridge these gaps and deliver all this functionality at once.

 Revolutionary Data Security

-Sotero is a complete data privacy solution that can provide your organization with comprehensive data privacy.
-Sotero’s platform takes a data-first approach to security and delivers multiple functionalities to protect your data throughout its entire lifecycle.
+Sotero is a complete data security solution that can provide your organization with comprehensive data privacy.
+Sotero’s data security platform takes a data-first approach to security and delivers multiple functionalities to protect your data throughout its entire lifecycle.
 It oversees not only the protection of the data but manages access and threat protection of the data under one umbrella.
 This whole solution is managed through an easy single-pane-of-glass interface to help simplify operations and decrease the strain upon your existing security staff.